 Overview of friction welding.

-Welding is a process of joining two metallic & nonmetallic parts with each other.
+Welding is the process of joining two metallic & nonmetallic parts with each other.
 Depending on the type of application welding method is decided.
 Now friction welding technology is using in various fields due to its advantages.
 It is based on the principle of friction.
 How heat is producing due to friction between two parts utilized to join two metals with each other.
-Let’s discuss in more detail.
+Let’s discuss this in more detail.

 Basics behind friction welding.

 If you rub your both the hand with each other, then your palms become warmer.
 If further you increased pressure and rub more, then it becomes hotter.
 It happens because we have roughness on our hands.
 Due to this roughness, friction causes, and this friction leads to generate heat.
 The same principle is using in the friction welding process.

 Now the question that arises is what is roughness (asperity) & friction?

 No surface is perfectly flat in the world.
 If we see the surface on the microscope, we can see the unevenness or roughness on the surface.
 It is called asperity.
 When two surfaces with asperities get rubbed with each other by applying force, it causes friction in between them.
 This friction leads to generate heat.

 Friction is the resistance to the sliding or rolling action of one object towards other due to asperity present on their surfaces and the force applied.

 Friction welding uses the same phenomenon of asperity and friction to join two parts.